CootCraig/nanoc_blog/blog/content/posts/2016-12-02-life-journey-bible.md

 pastorben@firstprespueblo.org
 donna.hegvik@gmail.com

-subject: "Life's Journey with the bible" class
+subject: revised: "Life's Journey with the Bible" class

 Let us meet and encourage each other to a life in conversation with God supported by regular Bible reading.

-We will be following a bible reading plan developed by Robert Murry M'Cheyne and published in 1844.
+We will be following a Bible reading plan developed by Robert Murry M'Cheyne and published in 1844.

-I keep a journal where I copy scripture, meditations on scripture, notes on my walk with God and what is going on in my life.
-I encourage you to do the same.
+A useful tool is to keep a journal where you copy scripture, meditations on scripture, notes on your walk with God and what is going on in your life.
+We will talk about doing this.

 The reading plan is available at an online site published by Ben Edgington:

 http://www.edginet.org/index.php?tab=mcheyne

-I print out and use this pdf of the plan:
+Here is a pdf of the plan:

 http://www.edginet.org/mcheyne/year_classic_single_letter.pdf